6Leoo6/HastagSchool/README.md

 # -School
-A clone of an existing website
+A clone of an existing website: #School